OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 The Oboz Sawtooth II Waterproof boot is a light-midweight hiking boot designed to handle difficult hikes.

 Oboz is known for the toughness of its products, as I’ve experienced rocky trails and conquered many underfoot hazards with them.
-While these are stiff boots, which don’t do well with flexibility, they do excel in durability, stability, ankle support, and weatherproofing.
+While these are stiff boots, that don’t do well with flexibility, they do excel in durability, stability, ankle support, and weatherproofing.

 PROS